 The LSA Collegiate Fellowship Program is a major faculty hiring initiative to promote a diverse academic environment.
-Promising early-career scholars with a commitment to diversity, equity, and inclusion and scholarly excellence are encouraged to enter the academic profession while preparing them for tenure-track appointments at Michigan.
+Promising early-career scholars with a commitment to diverse scholarly excellence are encouraged to enter the academic profession while preparing them for tenure-track appointments at Michigan.
 Over the program's first five years, the college recruited 47 new Fellows, in many LSA fields, who demonstrated the critical perspective that comes from their non-traditional educational background and/or understanding of the experiences of groups historically underrepresented in higher education.
-These Fellows have increased faculty diversity across the college-95% have become U-M faculty and bring valuable perspectives to their research and undergraduate teaching in LSA.
+These Fellows have increased diversity in faculty backgrounds across the college-95% have become U-M faculty and bring valuable perspectives to their research and undergraduate teaching in LSA.

 An expendable gift of \$100,000 over two years supports a Collegiate Fellow during their preparation for and transition into a tenure-track appointment at the University of Michigan.
 Funds will provide postdoctoral scholars with dedicated research time, mentorship, travel funding, and professional development opportunities.
-By providing the resources to enable the college to recruit scholars whose commitment to diversity will bolster the academic excellence of the university, gifts will support one of the most important elements of LSA's strategic plan for diversity, equity, and inclusion.
+Gifts provide the resources to recruit more Fellows and bolster the academic excellence of the university.